Types of Eye Injury

 When the eye is hit hard enough, the blood vessels in the eye may bleed resulting in a hyphaema.
-This may cause the eye pressure to rise resulting in glaucoma.
+This may cause eye pressure to rise to result in glaucoma.
 The patient should avoid all strenuous activities and have strict bed rest to prevent further bleeding (which can happen within the first 3-4 days of the injury).

-The blood usually takes between 7-14 days to subside and the vision may not return to normal as there may be damage to the lens or pupil causing problem with focusing.
-There is also a risk of glaucoma and this patient should have a yearly check up for life.
+The blood usually takes between 7-14 days to subside and the vision may not return to normal as there may be damage to the lens or pupil causing a problem with focusing.
+There is also a risk of glaucoma and this patient should have a yearly checkup for life.

 5) Chemical Injury

-Fluids used for in any industry as either acid or alkali.
+Fluids used in any industry as either acid or alkali.
 Both are damaging to the eye and the higher the concentration, the more severe the injury.
-Even toilet cleaner or household bleach can cause severe damage to the eye and should therefore be kept away from children’s hands.
+Even toilet cleaner or household bleach can cause severe damage to the eye and should, therefore, be kept away from children’s hands.

 The eye must be irrigated with clean running water or at least 5 minutes to wash away as much chemical as possible.
 The patient has to be admitted to a hospital to allow the eye doctors to apply medication, lubrication and vitamins to encourage the eye to heal.
 Sometimes in very severe cases, the scarring is so extensive that the patients do not regain their vision.